jespalmer/cleaning-data/README.md

   ```
 5. You can now run the R script in R: `source("run_analysis.R")`

-Note: The output of "run_analysis.R" is a txt file called "tidy.txt".
-Also, running the script will automatically download the necessary packages reshape2 and data.table, if you do not have them installed alredy.
+Note: The output of `run_analysis.R` is a txt file called `tidy.txt`.
+Also, running the script will automatically download the necessary packages `reshape2` and `data.table`, if you do not have them installed already.

 For more information about the variables in the dataset, please read the code book.